tensorflow/minigo/RESULTS.md

-In retrospect, probably the two most useful changes were leaving the learning rate at the `medium` setting for longer, giving it a longer time to meander through the loss landscape, and setting the resign disabled percent back to 10%.
+In retrospect, probably the two most useful changes were leaving the learning rate at the `medium` setting for longer, giving it a longer time to meander through the loss landscape, and setting the calibration rate back to 10%.
 (Having rotation on in training the whole time obviously doesn't hurt, but it probably doesn't affect the overall skill ceiling)